What is VMware Encryption?

 VMware and PCI DSS

 With all of the security breaches in the news and the occurrence of these incidents becoming more widespread, how can you ensure that your customers’ credit card information remains secure?
 This is the purpose of Payment Card Industry Data Security Standard (PCI DSS), which impacts all merchants who accept credit cards.
 PCI DSS requires merchants to protect sensitive cardholder information from loss, and use good security practices to detect and protect against security breaches.
-The PCI DSS is applicable to all types of environments that store, process, or transmit cardholder data.
-This includes information such as Primary Account Numbers (PAN), as well as any other information that has been defined as cardholder data by the PCI DSS v3.2.
+PCI DSS is applicable to all types of environments that store, process, or transmit cardholder data.
+This includes information such as Primary Account Numbers (PAN), as well as any other information that has been defined as cardholder data by PCI DSS.
 PCI DSS Section 3 outlines requirements for encryption and encryption key management protocols.

 Even with this mandatory requirement, a vast majority of organizations still struggle to maintain PCI compliance, and the process is costing companies a great deal both to address the root cause of PCI audit failures and in, often severe, non-compliance fees.
 By proactively assessing their weakness around PCI compliance, and installing the cybersecurity solutions that can mitigate data breaches, companies will ensure their own data security and, therefore, compliance.